cemnura/cemnura.github.io/_posts/2021-06-27-quarkus-2-dev-mode.md

 ---
 layout: post
-title: "A Day of in a life of a Quarkus Developer"
+title: "A Day in a life of a Quarkus Developer"
 permalink: /quarkus-v2/
 ---